We've all looked down at our Fitbit and wondered how it really knows what our heart rate is, or whether it's really able to log every step accurately.

-If you're finding your Fitbit is way off mark with tracking distance or steps, adjusting your stride length will help.
+If you're finding your Fitbit is off the mark with tracking distance or steps, adjusting your stride length will help.
 Even if it's generally accurate, setting a manual stride length will ensure you're not overestimating or underestimating your daily activity and workouts.

 Calibrate exercise detection

-The shortest amount of time you can set this for is 10 minutes, but don't worry, any exercise you do in those first few minutes will still be accounted for.
+The shortest amount of time you can set this for is 10 minutes, but, don't worry, any exercise you do in those first few minutes will still be accounted for.

-On the Ionic, you can do this before each swim on the watch itself by tapping the cog icon at the top left of the screen (as shown above) and adjusting the distance.
-Make sure you do to ensure the best accuracy.
+On the Sense and Versa series smartwatches, you can do this before each swim on the watch itself by tapping the cog icon in the top left and adjusting the distance.

 Make sure you do this to ensure the best accuracy in the pool.

 Most of Fitbit's devices include an optical-based heart rate monitor.
 Just the Sense currently offers an additional ECG sensor to offer medical-grade readings of your heart.
 For that optical sensor, there are some ways to improve the accuracy of readings.

 The first thing to do is to make sure you're wearing your Fitbit on top of your wrist and the back of the device is in contact with your skin.